 28. What should you assess when the low-pressure alarm is sounding?

-You must check for a disconnection or leak.
-You should also check the proximal pressure line to make sure it is connected and unobstructed.
+You must check for a disconnection or leak, and you should also check the proximal pressure line to make sure it is connected and unobstructed.

 29. A low-pressure alarm is often accompanied by what other alarms?